 • Hypertonia and body temperature > 38 °C and inducible or ocular clonus.
 Withdrawal of the serotonergic drugs usually brings about a rapid improvement.
 Treatment depends on the type and severity of the symptoms.

-• Other opioid derivatives (including antitussive medicinal products and substitutive treatments), benzodiazepines and barbiturates.
+• Other opioid derivatives (including antitussive medicinal products and substitutive treatments).
 Increased risk of respiratory depression which can be fatal in cases of overdose.